Our Response to COVID-19 (Coronavirus)

 The same rules apply to the Pharmacy as any of our other departments – if you are experiencing COVID-19 symptoms, please call the clinic before visiting.
 We highly encourage all Pharmacy patients to utilize our "Curbside Pick-Up" program.
 More details below.

-NEW as of March 23!
-For your safety and convenience, our Pharmacy team will offer “Curbside Pick-Up” starting Monday, March 23.
+For your safety and convenience, our Pharmacy team offers “Curbside Pick-Up.”

 To arrange “Curbside Pick-Up,” please follow these steps:

 - Call (319) 874-3457 to let us know you are coming and pay ahead.
 Our team will get your medicine ready.